cyrusobrien/cyrusobrien/_pages/home.md

 # Welcome!
 ![]({{ site.url }}{{ site.baseurl }}/images/webportrait2.jpg){: style="width: 270px; float: right; border: 10px; border-radius:50%"}

 I am a historian and anthropologist working against mass incarceration, militarized policing, and racial inequality.
 In June, I completed a postdoctoral fellowship at the [Danforth Center for Religion and Politics at Washington University in St. Louis](http://rap.wustl.edu/bio/cyrus-obrien/), where I taught about U.S. History, Race, Religion, and Politics.
 My PhD is in Anthropology and History from the University of Michigan in 2018, which awarded me its top student prize, the [ProQuest Distinguished Dissertation Award](https://rackham.umich.edu/faculty-and-staff/awards/distinguished-dissertation-awards/).
+My article, “‘A Prison in Your Community’: Halfway Houses and the Melding of Treatment and Control,” was recently accepted for publication by the [Journal of American History](https://jah.oah.org/) and I anticipate that it will be published in 2021.

 I recently accepted a [Mellon/ACLS Public Fellow](https://www.acls.org/Recent-Awardees/Mellon-ACLS-Public-Fellows) position, and will join the [American Civil Liberties Union's](https://www.aclu.org/) national office in New York City as a Research Fellow.